Cleaning Window Screens with Powerizer Complete

 - Your main actor for this screenplay will be none other than Powerizer Complete.
 Mix a solution using the ratio of one (1) scoop of Powerizer Complete to one (1 ) gallon of warm or hot water.

-- The supporting actress is Powerizer's Ultra Plush Microfiber Cloth.
-Please have at least one (1) for washing and a few for drying the screens and picking up dirt that falls to the surface below.
+- The supporting actress is Powerizer's microfiber towel, you should have at least one (1) for washing and a few for drying the screens and picking up dirt that falls to the surface below.
 For this task, a microfiber cloth will perform best over a hand towel or paper towel.

 - Use a tarp or a piece of cardboard to catch any falling debris.
 More importantly, if your surface below is carpet.